abhilashvarghese/bigdata/README.md

-#Machine Learning - Decision Tree Classifier
+## Network Anomaly Detection - Decision Tree Classifier
 In this notebook, we explore the use of decision tree classifier for a Network Intrusion detection use case.
 The data set used is from KDD cup 1999.

 http://www.kdd.org/kdd-cup/view/kdd-cup-1999